-An insurance checklist can be found on the intranet under staff info/procurement pricing, the case should be referred to the Assistant Director (Finance);

-- 6.7.2 Where necessary, clarifying some aspect of a Tender response in writing or by way of a meeting is permitted.
-If a meeting is held then relevant notes should be made of the results of the meeting and as necessary significant matters should be confirmed in writing for contractual purposes. - 6.7.3 The Procurement process should take no longer than 12 months from issue of advertisement to award of contract.
-Should the procurement process take longer than 12 months, authorisation must be sought from the Borough Solicitor or Assistant Director (Finance) to proceed with the contract award. - 6.7.4 Post Tender Negotiation must not be conducted in an EU Procedure. - 6.7.5 Following the negotiated procedure contained within the EU Regulations is not the same as Post Tender Negotiation.
+- 6.7.1 The following should be checked by the Officer: - a) The Tenders are actually from the firms invited to tender; - b) Check that the price of the tenders as set out on the Opening of Tenders is correct; - c) That there are no errors or omissions in the completion of the documents. - d) Where a check of the prices quoted suggest collusion among tenderers or 'ring' pricing, the case should be referred to the Assistant Director (Finance); - 6.7.2 Where necessary, clarifying some aspect of a Tender response in writing or by way of a meeting is permitted.
+If a meeting is held then relevant notes should be made of the results of the meeting and as necessary significant matters should be confirmed in writing for contractual purposes.
+It is possible to upload the notes to the Council's Intend system if required. - 6.7.3 The Procurement process should take no longer than 10 months from issue of advertisement to award of contract.
+Should the procurement process take longer than 10 months, authorisation must be sought from the Borough Solicitor or Assistant Director (Finance) to proceed with the contract award. - 6.7.4 Post Tender Negotiation must not be conducted in an EU Procedure. - 6.7.5 Following the negotiated procedure contained within the EU Regulations is not the same as Post Tender Negotiation.
 The negotiated procedure can only be used in exceptional cases and prior written approval must first be sought from either the Borough Solicitor or Corporate Procurement Manager to use the negotiated procedure.
 Post Tender Negotiation includes revising pricing and contact terms and conditions. - 6.7.6 The Competitive Dialogue procedure permits the Council to enter into dialogue with suppliers to identify possible or alternative solutions.
 This procedure can only be used where the financial or technical make-up of the contract cannot be ascertained without such dialogue.
-Prior written approval must first be sought from either the Borough Solicitor or Corporate Procurement Manager to use the Competitive Dialogue procedure. - 6.7.7 The officer must use the award criteria and measurement system as set out in the public notice and Invitation to Tender28.
+Prior written approval must first be sought from either the Borough Solicitor or Corporate Procurement Manager to use the Competitive Dialogue procedure. - 6.7.7 The officer must use the award criteria and measurement system as set out in the public notice and Invitation to Tender.
 The measurement system should usually include the following three elements: - a) A point scoring system for individual quality/value for money considerations. - b) Weightings applied to quality/value for money factors in accordance with their importance to the completion of the contract.
 Any sub-criteria must also be identified at this stage and the appropriate breakdown weighting disclosed. - c) A "Quality Threshold" which sets the minimum standard expected.
 Tenders which fall below this shall be excluded from consideration. - 6.7.8 All suppliers must be notified in writing through the Council's E-tendering system whether they have or have not been successful either in making the next stage or winning the contract.
 Where the contract is awarded on the most economically advantageous ground, tenderers must be notified of their score obtained against each award criteria, the score the winning tenderer obtained and the name of the winning tenderer.
-The contract with the successful supplier must not commence until 10 calendar days after the date on which the letters were sent, if the 10th day is a weekend or bank holiday the last day must be the following working day (15 days if sent by post) allowing unsuccessful suppliers time to dispute any decision made. - 6.7.9 Officers must not agree to contract conditions where payment is made before the goods, works or services are received, unless otherwise approved in writing by either the Corporate Procurement Manager, the Assistant Director (Finance) or the Borough Solicitor.
-Staged payments are acceptable but must be proportionate to the cost of goods, works or services received and must be submitted to Treasury and Capital in Accountancy for checking, please see CSO 6.8.10.
+The contract with the successful supplier must not commence until 10 calendar days after the date on which the letters were sent, if the 10th day is a weekend or bank holiday the last day must be the following working day (15 days if sent by post) allowing unsuccessful suppliers time to dispute any decision made.
+30